a-z-listing/a-z-listing/readme.txt

   * `exclude-terms`: sets the terms to exclude from display
   * `parent-term`: set the parent that all displayed terms must be organised under
   * `hide-empty-terms`: hide terms that have no posts associated
-* Fix the stylesheet to better cope with variances in font-size and text length in the alphabet links list and widget.
 * Introduce PHP classes for adding numbers and grouping to the alphabet.
 Allows unhooking from the filters to undo the changes, where previously you could not unhook these modifications once they'd been applied.
 * **BREAKING CHANGES:**
   * Multi column example: